-Location tracking is an organization-wide capability that allows you to record where mobile workers are and where they have been.
-When you enable location tracking, licensed users in your organization can use the ArcGIS Field Maps mobile app to upload their locations to the location tracking layer.
-The tracks are secure in the location tracking layer—mobile workers only see their own tracks, and additional permissions are required to view the tracks of others.
-Once location tracking is enabled, administrators can use the Track Viewer web app to share the last known location and track data with other users in the organization by creating track views.
+Location sharing is an organization-wide capability that allows you to record where mobile workers are and where they have been.
+When you enable location sharing, licensed users in your organization can use the ArcGIS Field Maps mobile app to upload their location tracks to the location sharing layer.
+The tracks are secure in the location sharing layer—mobile workers only see their own tracks, and additional permissions are required to view the tracks of others.
+Once location sharing is enabled, administrators can use the Track Viewer web app to share the last known location and track data with other users in the organization by creating track views.

-As an administrator of your ArcGIS organization or a member with the privilege to manage utility service settings, you can enable location tracking for your members.
-For more information, see Enable location tracking.
-For details on the administrative privileges required to enable location tracking, see Enable and manage location tracking.
+As an administrator of your ArcGIS organization or a member with the privilege to manage utility service settings, you can enable location sharing for your members.
+For more information, see Enable location sharing.

 Mobile workers sign in to ArcGIS Field Maps using either their ArcGIS Online or ArcGIS Enterprise account.
-If they're using ArcGIS Enterprise, the URL to the portal must be entered.
+If they're using ArcGIS Enterprise, they must enter the URL to the portal.
 This is the same URL you enter in the browser to access the portal, for example, https://myportal.mycompany.com/arcgis.
-The URL can be provided by scanning a barcode or QR code.
+They can provide the URL by scanning a barcode or QR code.

-Mobile workers must meet the ArcGIS account requirements to sign in and use location tracking.
+Mobile workers must meet the ArcGIS account requirements to sign in and use location sharing.

 For more information, see Sign in to ArcGIS Field Maps.

-- Open the mobile app and, if you are not signed in, sign in using your ArcGIS account.
+- Open Field Maps and, if you are not signed in, sign in using your ArcGIS account.

 - Tap the My tracks map card toggle button in the Maps list to turn on location sharing and set the duration.